AAknow/2D_Platformer/README.md

-Disclaimer: This game is a work in progress.
-It is a 5 week project that will be in a playable state by 3/8.
+Disclaimer: This game is a WIP.
+The current version is in a playable state but is still being updated.

 To run the game, follow the guide below.